argel6767/i-need-housing/README.md

 ## Project Status

-The project is currently in active development with:
+The project has successfully reached its MVP milestone:

+- Complete MVP web application now available and fully functional
+- Frontend deployed and accessible on Vercel
-- Backend MVP deployed on Azure App Service
+- Backend services running on Azure App Service
-- Frontend pre-registration available on Vercel
-- Core features implemented and functional
+- Core features implemented and tested
-- Continuous development and improvements ongoing
+- Ongoing enhancements and refinements continue as we expand beyond the MVP

 ## Project Structure